practicalli/spacemacs/snippets/clojure-snippets.md

 Lets look at the built-in snippets that come with the Clojure layer in [Spacemacs](https://spacemacs.org) (and should be the default in Emacs YASnippet package).

 > ####Hint::Write your own snippets
-> Its easy to [wrtie your own snippets](add-your-own-snippets.html) for Clojure or any other language you use with [Spacemacs](https://spacemacs.org) / Emacs
+> Its easy to [write your own snippets](add-your-own-snippets.html) for Clojure or any other language you use with [Spacemacs](https://spacemacs.org) / Emacs

 # Where do Snippets fit in